ctrachte/Datepicker.js/readme.md

 There are many great datepickers available on GitHub, however, I didn't find one that really suited my needs.
 The hardest thing to find is a datepicker that can do a specific combination of features.

-Here's why:
+Here's a few other reasons:
-* I hate dependencies like jQuery
+* I hate (unnecessary) dependencies like jQuery
 * I want the code to be as lightweight and portable as possible.
 * I want programmable features that HTML5 `<input type="date"/>` doesn't offer